 By using an Apple Pencil, you’ll have gestures, easy pallet swapping, smooth pressure sensitivity, tilt recognition, and even palm rejection to help you retouch your professional level photography.

 If you aren’t using an iPad and Apple Pencil, you can see the best Tablets For Lightroom & Photo Editing.
 These will also have the option of using a stylus like the apple pen.

 The problem is that using Photoshop with only your finger is very difficult.
 You can really enhance the performance of your photo editing tablet by using a stylus when drawing or editing photos.

 Conclusion: Which Pencil should I get?

 In this article I’ve reviewed and covered all the differences between Apple Pencil generation one and generation two Apple Pencil.
 I was able to do this by extensively researching the two pens side-by-side.
 The Apple Pencil 2 has a slight technical benefit of the extra gesture shortcut button at the top of the pencil.

-As mentioned in this article there are other differences between the two that vary depending on which ipad you have and which it is compatible with.
-Both pencils have precision, pressure sensitivity, and work the same with screen protectors.
+As mentioned in this article there are other differences between the two that vary depending on which iPad you have and which it is compatible with.
+Both iPad pencils have precision, pressure sensitivity, and work the same with screen protectors.

 As far as size, weight and length the pencil vary slightly, if at all.
 The design of the later Apple pencil generations allow for the digital pen to not fall off the desk by rolling, which was a common problem with the first generation Apple pencil and has evolved in later models.